yellobyte/SoapESP32/README.md

 If you run into trouble with your particular DLNA media server or NAS, increase `CORE_DEBUG_LEVEL` and it gives you an indication where the problem is.
 Tracing the communication with Wireshark can help as well.

-### :mag: Searching for files using UPnP search requests
+### :mag: Searching for items using UPnP content search requests

-The doc files and/or manuals of almost all media servers give no info as to a servers UPnP search capabilities.
+The doc files and/or manuals of almost all media servers give no info as to a servers UPnP content search capabilities resp. what search criterias their ContentDirectory service accepts.
 Hence it was a typical trial-and-error approach.

-Of all the media servers I tested only **Twonky**, **Emby**, **Mezzmo** and **MinimServer** accepted search requests to a various extent.
-This of course might depend on the version used (free version or fully licensed) as well as the server's software release, etc.
+Of all the media servers I tested only **Twonky**, **Emby**, **Mezzmo** and **MinimServer** accepted content search requests to a various extent.
+This of course might depend on the version used (freeware, fully licensed, etc.) as well as the server's software release.

 Below follow some examples for successfully tested **search criterias**:
 1) Searching for items whose property **title** contains the string "wind":